-- 4. Check the belt tension again and make sure the tension is similar to the values listed in Table 7-1. - 5.
-Tighten all four bolts on the motor - 6.
-Replace the belt guard before operating the machine.
+4. Check the belt tension again and make sure the tenthe values listed in Table 8-1.

+5. Tighten all four bolts on the motor

+6. Replace the belt guard before operating the machine.

-To tighten the V-belts on the 15-20 HP unit:
+To tighten the V-belts on the 10-15 unit:

 - 1. Remove the belt guard. - 2.
 Loosen the two bolts securing the belt tensioner. - 3.
-Loosen the lock nut on the belt tensioner adjustment rod and turn the belt tensioning rod until the proper belt tension is achieved per Table 7-1. - 4.
+Loosen the lock nut on the belt tensioner adjustment rod and turn the belt tenproper belt tension is achieved per Table 8-1. - Belt Tensioner Bolts sioning rod until the - 4.
 Tighten the two bolts on the belt tensioner and the lock not on the Belt tensioner adjustment rod. - 6.
 Replace the belt guard before operating the machine.

-CAUTION: IF THE COMPRESSOR IS OPERATED WITH LOOSE V-BELTS OR IMPROP-ER SHEAVE ALIGNMENT, THE LIFE OF THE V-BELTS IS SHORTENED.
+CAUTION: IF THE COMPRESSOR IS OPERATED WITH LOOSE V-BELTS OR IMPROPER SHEAVE ALIGNMENT, THE LIFE OF THE V-BELTS IS SHORTENED.
 EXCESSIVE TENSION CAN BREAK THE SHAFT OR REDUCE BEARING LIFE.
-BE SURE TO MAIN-TAIN PROPER V-BELT TENSION AND ALIGNMENT.
+BE SURE TO MAINTAIN PROPER V-BELT TENSION AND ALIGNMENT.